 Color Therapy – Healing Colors, Calming Colors & The Chakra System

-When most people think about healing treatments, they tend to think about conventional medicine, physiotherapy and chiropractic care, possibly even acupuncture or pressure – never colors.
+When most people think about healing treatments, they think about conventional medicine, physiotherapy, chiropractic care, possibly even acupuncture, or pressure – never colors.

-But, as more research is coming out on color therapy, we are finding that color can make a difference in your life.
-Each and every day you encounter millions of different shades of color and these do have an impact on your life.
+But, as more research is coming out on color therapy, we find that color can make a difference in your life.
+Every day, you encounter millions of different shades of color, and these do have an impact on your life.

 Want to get a primer on color therapy?

-Check out the video below where I explain into greater detail what this is all about.
-While it may seem like a hokey-pokey concept, there really is a lot of validity and research to back this up.
+Check out the video below, where I explain what this is all about in greater detail.
+While it may seem like a hokey-pokey concept, there is a lot of validity and research to back this up.

-Color therapy, which is also referred to as chromotherapy, is actually a long-standing form of therapy that can date back thousands of years to very early times.
+Color therapy, also called chromotherapy, is a long-standing treatment that can date back thousands of years to very early times.
 Originating in Egypt, China, and India, color therapy involves using light of various wavelengths and energy patterns.

-Each of these colors vibrates with a certain amount of energy that is directed towards the main chakras or energy centers of the body.
+Each of these colors vibrates with a certain amount of energy directed toward the body’s main chakras or energy centers.

-In order to achieve optimal health, you need to maintain a nice balance of energy from these chakras, so that’s what color therapy is all about.
-By using various colors, you can rebalance any of your chakras that may be out of proper alignment, restoring health and well-being.
+To achieve optimal health, you need to maintain a nice balance of energy from these chakras, so that’s what color therapy is all about.
+Using various colors, you can rebalance any chakras that may be out of proper alignment, restoring health and well-being.

-But what can color therapy really do for you?
+But what can color therapy do for you?
 How can it help you achieve better health?

-Let’s give you an overview of how color therapy works, the benefits it brings, and then give you a primer on how each color impacts you.
+Let’s give you an overview of how color therapy works and its benefits, then give you a primer on how each color impacts you.

 How Color Therapy Works

-When you are exposed to a color, this color is going to be absorbed into your eyes, skin, and skull, where it then impacts you on a number of levels.
+When you are exposed to color, this color will be absorbed into your eyes, skin, and skull, which then impacts you on several levels.

 The vibrational energy from that color will impact your physical well-being, your spiritual well-being, as well as your emotional well-being as well.
-Since every single cell in your body needs a certain level of light energy, the vibrational pattern of various colors can have a big impact on how your cells function and behave.
+Since every single cell in your body needs a certain level of light energy, the vibrational pattern of various colors can greatly impact how your cells function and behave.

-In a moment we’ll look at the various colors and the chakras they are related to so you can see for yourself which color you would want to apply given a variety of different conditions or issues.
+In a moment, we’ll look at the various colors and the chakras they are related to so you can see which color you want to apply, given different conditions or issues.

-Now, while this vibration pattern will have an influence on the physical health of your body, don’t overlook the psychological benefits that color therapy can bring.
+Now, while this vibration pattern will influence your body’s physical health, don’t overlook the psychological benefits that color therapy can bring.
 For most individuals, this is where color therapy is noted to be the strongest.

 For instance, when you were first developing as a baby, you were wrapped in the womb, which would give off a pink color.
-This would have evoked comforting feelings in you and now as an adult, you may find that upon viewing pink tones you are greeted with that same feeling once again.
+This would have evoked comforting feelings in you, and now as an adult, you may find that you are greeted with that same feeling once again upon viewing pink tones.

 Likewise, let’s say that during your college years, you had a bedroom that was painted a dark blue color.
-Every time you went into that room, you forced yourself to study for hours on end.
+You forced yourself to study for hours every time you entered that room.
 It wasn’t a pleasant experience, but it was something you had to do.
-Over time, you came to dread being in that dark blue room because you knew exactly what it meant.
+Over time, you dreaded being in that dark blue room because you knew exactly what it meant.

 The older you get, the more the chances grow that you attach certain feelings of colors.
-Perhaps there was a dress or shirt that you wore the night you got engaged.
-You remember that night so clearly and now whenever you wear that color, it feels as though your entire mood is uplifted.
-You’re more positive, happy, and excited about all that life has to offer.
+Perhaps you wore a dress or shirt the night you got engaged.
+You remember that night so clearly, and now, whenever you wear that color, it feels as though your entire mood is uplifted.
+You’re more positive, happy, and excited about all life offers.

 Both of these are examples of what happens when you use color therapy.
 While you may not recognize this effect is taking place on a conscious level, you can rest assured it is.

-A practitioner who is utilizing color therapy can apply color in a number of different manners.
+A practitioner utilizing color therapy can apply color in many different manners.

 This may include: